timschott/timschott.github.io/_posts/2018-08-31-coding-post.md

 ---
-title:  "Coding Log"
+title:  Summary of Internship (plus, Excuses)
 date:   2018-08-30
 layout: post
-category: programming
+categories: programming
 ---

 ## Or, I Built That!